Multilingual Family Services – English

 All high schools start try-outs and practices for sports and extra-curricular activities by mid-August.
 All transfer students must complete registration to determine residency and eligibility for fall sports and extra-curricular activities.

-Who registers at the International Student Registration Center (ISRC)?
+Who registers at the Multilingual Family Registration Center?

 Parents who need language support, and/or: